jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 assemble (CTRL+0).
 A window asks you for 4 parameters:

-set device as first param, i.e. MSP_EXP430FR5969,
+set target as first param, i.e. MSP_EXP430FR5969,

-then execute. the output is a target.txt file, i.e. MSP_EXP430FR5969.txt
+then execute. the output will be MSP_EXP430FR5969.txt

 Load Txt file (TI format) to target
 -----------------------------------

-	drag your target.txt file and drop it on TARGETprog.bat
+	drag your target.txt file and drop it on prog.bat

-    or use scite internal command TOOLS:FET prog (CTRL+1).
+    or use scite internal command TOOLS: FET prog (CTRL+1).

 nota : programming the device use SBW2 interface, so UART0 is free for serial terminal use.

 If you want to program your own MSP430FRxxxx board, wire its pins TST, RST, 3V3 and GND to same pins of the launchpad, on eZ-FET side of the programming connector.

 Connect the FAST FORTH target to a serial terminal
 -------------------------------------------------

 you will need an USBtoUART cable with a PL2303TA or PL2303HXD device that allows both XON/XOFF and hardware control flow :

 	http://www.google.com/search?q=PL2303TA
 	http://www.google.com/search?q=PL2303HXD